30 May 2025

 By analyzing success rates, directness, and time taken, you can pinpoint where users get lost and how to optimize your site’s structure.
 This helps make sure your content is organized in a way that makes sense to your audience before you commit to a full design.

 Tree testing tools provide clear, data-backed information about how users interact with your site’s structure.
-By identifying navigation pain points early, you can prevent usability disasters before they frustrate real users.
+By identifying navigation pain points early, you can prevent usability disasters before they frustrate real users, just like you would with marketing testing to ensure your campaigns land with the right audience.

 So, let's say you’re designing your Shopify site.
 You decide to place “Wireless Headphones” under “Accessories” instead of “Audio.”
 You might think it’s logical, but if your users head straight for “Audio” and get lost, tree testing will flag the issue – before your site goes live and potential sales are lost.